Skip to main content

 • Native adapters

-• VerifiedX infers the protected boundary from your existing tool names, descriptions, schemas, approval hints, and framework-native execution surfaces
+• VerifiedX uses your existing tool names, descriptions, schemas, approval hints, and framework-native execution surfaces

 A write is not only protectable when you explicitly declare it under actions.
-Native adapters and lower-seam fallbacks can also surface real protected boundaries.
+Native adapters and supported lower-level surfaces can also expose real protected boundaries.

 Declaring protected actions in the raw runtimes